airalab/learning-center/lesson_2_eng.md

 ### Lesson Description

 Some `shareholder tokens` were emmited when DAO was created.
-Now you need to send them to your team members.
+Now you need to distribute them to your team members.

 You can do that in 2 different ways: